amarjeetk123/First-project/readme.md

-## Hey there ,  I am Amarjeet
+## Hey there ,  I am Amarjeet Kumar
  I have built a template of HTML and CSS project using my core css skills

+ ## Technology Used
+  - ` HTML `
+  -  ` CSS `
+  -  ` Medai Query `
 ## About my Project
+ - My web page is fully responsive .
 - This is my first project of HTML and CSS .
-- In this project i am created   a  Simple front page by using HTML and CSS only.
+- In this project I have created   a   Home page by using HTML and CSS only.
 - During making of this project i learn alot about position .